pulumi/pulumi-hugo/themes/default/content/blog/disable-default-providers/index.md

 As of 3.23.0, users can disable the default provider with Pulumi.
 So what does this mean for you?
 If you’ve been using Pulumi for a bit, you’ll have encountered [provider resources][prov-res], which are how we abstract the global state of a cloud provider.
 All resources have an associated provider.
 If no provider is supplied in the user’s code, a [default provider][def-prov] is created to serve the resource.
-On the other hand, explicit providers defined by the user allow programmatic and dynamic control of how a resource deploys into a cloud.
+Explicit providers, which are  defined by the user in code, allow programmatic and dynamic control of how a resource deploys into a cloud.
 A Pulumi [resource][res] can be instructed to use an explicit provider by setting the [provider resource option][prov-res-opts] or by inheriting the provider from the resource's [parent resource][par-res].